-We hopped out the car and took a quick dip in the bay.
+We hopped out of the car and took a quick dip in the bay.
 Hammocks were lined on the edge of the water and children were playing happily in the sand.
 Matachén Bay seems like the perfect location for young couples or families since there are little to no waves in the bay.

 Right when we went to leave and head back home to San Pancho, a sweet lady approached us selling her fresh-out-of-the-oven banana bread with chocolate chips for only 70 pesos.
 It was the perfect treat for the ride home!!

-Final Thoughts: Weekend in Tepic, Nayarit
+Final Thoughts: Spending the Weekend in Tepic, Nayarit

 Tepic is the capital of the state of Nayarit, and while I wouldn’t say it’s my favorite city visited thus far in Mexico, it definitely offers an arrange of culture, art, and history for nationals and internationals to discover!